Coolest-KU-students/ValuedIn-BackEnd/ReadMe.md

 - Docker Compose installed on your machine
 - .NET 6.0 SDK installed on your machine

+### Additional Information

+- Everything can be launched via Cake or Visual Studio integration with Docker Compose, however environment has to be initiated either way.
+- By default, the app uses the dockerized MSSQL, and the user should change environment variables if they need to change that.
+- Users can ignore the 'init-kafka' container as the only purpose it serves is to initialize data in Kafka.

 ## Quickstart

 To quickly get started with building and running the .NET backend service, follow the steps below:

-1. Launch Kafka by running the following command:
+1. Initialize default environment variables with this commnd:

     ```sh
-    docker-compose up -d kafka
+    dotnet cake --target=InitializeEnvironment
     ```

-2. Launch the server by running the following command:
+2. You can use VS to attach to the default Docker Compose file, or alternatively, Launch the service by running the following command:

     ```sh
     dotnet cake --target=BuildAndRunApplication
     ```

-    This will build and run the application along with the Kafka and database services in detached mode using Docker Compose.
+    This will build and run the application along with the Kafka and database services in detached mode using the same Docker Compose.

-3. Build the app by running the following command:

-    ```sh
-    dotnet cake --target=Build
-    ```

-    This will build the .NET backend service application.

-After completing these steps, you should have the .NET backend service up and running, with Kafka and the database services started, and the application built and running.
+After completing these steps, you should have the .NET backend service up and running, along with Kafka and the database services started.

 Note: Make sure to update the paths and settings in the Cake configuration to match your specific environment and requirements.